 Fr Martin's Message

-Booking a place at weekend masses: Please contact the Parish Office, preferably by email, to book for the weekend masses.
-If you wish to book by telephone, please try to call during office opening times (Mon, Thurs & Fri mornings) and please do not call after 7.00pm if possible.
+**Please Note: You need to book for weekend masses.
+If you wish to book by telephone, please try to call during office opening times (Mon, Thurs & Fri mornings - please do not ring on a Wednesday) and please do not call after 7.00pm if possible.
 Your booking will be automatically accepted so please do not expect a response unless we cannot accommodate you.
 Please remember at all masses in the Church you will need to wear a face mask.
 No need to book for a weekday mass.
 Parish email/Telephone: email@example.com or call 01708 447761.

 Newsletter: A weekly newsletter can be found above under ‘Newsletters’.

 Food Bank: The SVP of the parish are asking for donations of food (non-perishable) for the local food bank.
 Please bring any food you can donate and leave it in the basket in the porch.
 Ideally leave it in a carrier bag.

 Catholic Faith: If you are not a Catholic and would like to know more about the Catholic faith, or you know someone who may be interested, please contact Fr Martin.

 Pope Francis call for prayer in this month of May: Pope Francis is requesting that during this month of May the entire Church invoke the intercession of the Blessed Virgin Mary for the end of the pandemic and, in a special way, he is inviting all of us to pray fervently for those most closely affected by it.
 He urges us to pray the rosary daily in May.